 Facility-based crisis centers (FBCs) serve individuals in mental health or substance abuse crises.
 These centers are a 24-hour non-hospital medical service to provide support and crisis services.
 Facility-based crisis centers provide community-based treatment alternatives for people who have been involuntarily committed to treatment or who are at risk of harming themselves or others.

 Facility-based crisis centers are an important part of the care continuum.
 They promote personal recovery and help people develop a plan for treatment after leaving the facility.

-Vaya Health supports the Balsam Center for Hope and Recovery located at 91 Timberlane Road, Waynesville, NC 28786 and the Neil Dobbins Center, currently located at 277 Biltmore Avenue, Asheville, NC 28801 (moving to C3356 in early 2017).
+Vaya Health supports the Balsam Center for Hope and Recovery located at 91 Timberlane Road, Waynesville, NC 28786, the Caldwell C3 Comprehensive Care Center located at 2415 Morganton Boulevard SW, Lenoir, NC 28645, and the Neil Dobbins Center, located at 356 Biltmore Avenue, Asheville, NC 28801 (C3356).
 Vaya also supports Synergy Recovery, a non-hospital detoxification and crisis stabilization facility located at 118 Peace Street, North Wilkesboro, NC 28659.
 These facilities are only available for individuals ages 18 and over.